IoT-gamer/flutter_face_tracking_excercise_app/README.md

 - `cameraFps`: Camera frame rate for tracking
 - `dotRadius`: Size of the tracking dot
 - `smilingThreshold`: Threshold for smile detection (not currently used for classification)
+- `madOutlierThreshold`: Sensitivity of the MAD outlier detection (lower values = more aggressive filtering)
 - `assetsModelFolder`: Folder where the model files are stored
 - `modelFilename`: Name of the TensorFlow Lite model file
 - `classNamesFilename`: Name of the class names file